-- A Nominations Committee has been established by the Foundation's bylaws and the Committee ensures that the Board has diverse skills represented by its members and the members are qualified to offer appropriate oversight.

-- The Board of Directors has appointed permanent committees to assist with oversight and decision making:

-- Executive Committee

-- Investment Committee

-- Grants Committee

-- Fund Development Committee

-- Policy Review and Development Committee.

-- The permanent committees report regularly to the Board on their respective mandates.
+- A Nominations Committee has been established by the Foundation's Bylaws and this Committee ensures that the Board has diverse skills represented by its members and the members are qualified to offer appropriate oversight. - The Board of Directors has appointed permanent committees to assist with oversight and decision making: - o Executive Committee - Investment Committee - o Grants Committee - Fund Development Committee - o Policy Review and Development Committee. - The permanent committees report regularly to the Board on their respective mandates.